Best Acoustic Bass Guitar Round-Up

 Since it comes in full size, many have noted that it sounds nice even when unplugged specially in good acoustic rooms.
 Its mahogany neck, back and sides make for a bigger bottom end.
 The draw back with having a full sized body is its susceptibility to feedback, which can be resolved with a cheap sound hole cover.
 As expected from Ibanez, the quality and build is respectable and the sound is as good as you would expect.
 The 32” Scale AEB10E acoustic bass gives you the best boom per buck ratio, and will please bassists with a limited budget.

-With a retail price of $350, the Ibanez AEB10E is easily accessible.
+With a retail price which is usually around $400, the Ibanez AEB10E is easily accessible.
 Get the latest price & reviews at Amazon.com.

 Share This Article